Caersws railway station

 Caersws railway station is on the Cambrian Line in mid-Wales, serving the village of Caersws.
 It is notable in that there are 22 mi separating this station and Machynlleth, the longest distance between two intermediate stations in Wales.

 History

-The station was built by the Newtown and Machynlleth Railway of the Cambrian Railways in the 1863.
-Originally there was a passing loop, a goods shed, a water tower and a ticket office and a signal box - the latter remained in use until March 2011 as a gate box to supervise the station level crossing (this is now operated from Machynlleth).
+The station was built by the Newtown and Machynlleth Railway of the Cambrian Railways in 1863.
+Originally there was a passing loop, a goods shed, a water tower, a ticket office and a signal box - the latter remained in use until March 2011 as a gate box to supervise the station level crossing (this is now operated from Machynlleth).

 The station was threatened with closure in 1964 along with all of the other wayside stops on the former Cambrian main line (as a consequence of the Beeching cuts), but reprieved by the Minister of Transport Tom Fraser in December that year to act as the notional railhead for the town of Llanidloes (following the demise of the Mid-Wales Railway that served it directly).

 In February 2013, Caersws station won the "Wales’ Best Unstaffed Train Station" award, supported by Keep Wales Tidy.